ThourayaBchir/rest_api/Readme.md

 - Malls
 - Units

-Where each mall is linked to a an account and each unit iis linked to an account.
+Where each mall is linked to a an account and each unit is linked to an account.

 ### To set up and launch the app